MicrosoftDocs/architecture-center/docs/compliance/fedramp/ac-controls.md

 #### Account Management | Role-Based Schemes

-**AC-2 (7).c** The organization takes [assignment: organization-defined actions] when privileged role assignments are no longer appropriate.
+**AC-2 (7).c** The organization takes [Assignment: organization-defined actions] when privileged role assignments are no longer appropriate.

 **Responsibilities:** `Customer Only`